-The Council produced many documents, all a different levels of teachings.
-Some teachings of the Church, like a dogment constitution, are to be given a greater acceptance in faith than a document like an aporatoic letter from the pope.
-Vacican II published two very important documents that their level light documents that their level light documents that show they are documents that show they are documents that show that we will be a some documents, like all Vatican documents, like all Vatican and based on the first few words of the document.
+The Council produced many documents, all at different levels of teachings.
+Some teachings of the Church, like a dogmatic constitution, are to be given a greater acceptance in faith than a document like an apostolic letter from the pope.
+Vatican II published two very important documents that shed new light on the Church's teachings.
+These documents, like all Vatican documents, are known by a Latin name based on the first few words of the document.